 Well, it finally happened this weekend (slightly cheating the six-month rule) and the response was more than I could’ve hoped for.
 Although I’d tried for some media coverage when the film was completed and began to show on MTS, there wasn’t much interest.
 For some reason that particular venue negates media interest because it doesn’t constitute a discreet event – anyone can watch it at anytime over a period of a couple of years – but this weekend, even though we just had two screenings, I got what for a local like me is amazing coverage.

-Alison Gillmor reviewed the film in glowing terms on the CBC’s afternoon drive-home radio show on Friday (and posted her review on the CBC website here).
+Alison Gillmor reviewed the film in glowing terms on the CBC’s afternoon drive-home radio show on Friday.
 After listening to her, even if I’d had nothing to do with the film, I’d have been eager to see it!

 Then, earlier in the week, I had been interviewed by the Free Press movie reporter Randall King, hoping for a mention of the upcoming screenings.
 I was floored to find the entire front page of Saturday’s entertainment section devoted to me and the film, continued on page 2.
 I couldn’t have asked for a better push and in the event, it really paid off.
 Both the Saturday evening and Sunday afternoon screenings were almost sold out.